 As an editor, a story is complete for me when there’s nothing stopping me in my tracks.
 The “stopping point” could be a lot of things — it could mean grammar or spelling.
 It could be a confusing line that makes me pause and wonder what the author means.
 It could be an ending that falls flat or a beginning that doesn’t draw me in.

 Editors read hundreds of stories a day.
-Neil Clarke, the editor of Clarkesworld, one of the best SFF mags in the business, reads over 1200 stories in an average month.
+A former slush reader at the now-defunct but once-powerhouse Tin House journal reported that their average number of submissions in a month was over a thousand.
+Crazy Horse reports 500–600 submissions a month.
 Your story needs to grab the editor and keep them reading, or you’ll never stand out in the slush pile (a term used to describe the current submissions in the queue at a journal).